Tuesday, 12 November 2024

 I have personally been dealing with a very difficult situation – the story of my own mother, who is currently in an aged care facility and is not receiving essential psychiatric care.
 The individual staff, the carers, the cleaners – everyone is doing a wonderful job, but it is a difficult situation that she is in, due to the psychiatric aspect of it.
 The last two years have been a battle.
 She is suffering from paranoia and psychosis, effectively living in a horror movie in her own imagination where she believes she is under siege, being attacked, abused and tortured.
 As part of her care arrangements I regularly have to sign off on her physical restraints.
 Due to her behaviour my mother has been placed in the memory support unit or, as we are calling it here, the dementia unit, but continually manages to leave.
 Facility staff tell me they are unable to help physically once she is out of the locked unit, as the Aged Care Act 1997 prevents them from physically restraining her.
 On one occasion Mum escaped from the facility.
 She did not tell anyone.
 She booked herself into a motel room during the night.
 Her paranoia escalated, she believed she was being attacked and stalked and she called for help.
 The motel owners called the police.
 When they arrived, she turned on them and refused to cooperate.
 They did not want to put her in the police van at 2 am at 92 years of age, so they called me.
 When I arrived she turned on me.
 That was my first real awareness of how significant Mum’s paranoia, psychosis and delirium were.

 So began many incidents over the next 12 months, and here are a few.
 My mother has reported my father to the police for abuse.
 They interview him and deduce that the allegations are false.
 She runs away from family when we take her out on outings, approaches strangers and claims that she is at risk and being abused.
 The good Samaritans call the police.
 The police call me.
 She gets to the police station, and the police have to do this reporting thing.
 She rejects advances from family, who are trying to help her, because of her extreme state of paranoia.
 These episodes are becoming more and more bizarre.
 One time Mum smuggled a screwdriver into the aged care facility.
 She then went on a rampage attacking staff as she believed in her paranoid state that they were trying to kill her.
 On another she took off from the aged care facility and again could not be restrained, because no-one could touch her, and stood in the middle of the freeway until police and ambulance somehow coaxed her off.
 She accused a man, who could not speak and who had dementia, of sexual assault.

 Quarterly I continually sign consent giving the staff the use of physical restraint.
 Mum continuously accuses the doctors and staff of drugging her.
 She accuses the doctors, staff and her family of trying to kill her.
 I have begged staff to get psychiatric help and treatment for my mother.
 I have begged them to administer available antipsychotic drugs.
 My hope is of course to get my mother back, the loving woman she once was.
+There are drugs that could treat my mother’s psychosis and paranoia.
+But because she is treated as a client, she refuses to consent, and the staff tell me they are unable to administer these chemical restraint drugs against her will as it would infringe on her human rights.
 She is also refusing to take her cardiac medication because she does not trust the staff and thinks she is being tricked, so she is putting her physical health and wellbeing at risk because she thinks it is unsafe.
-We are not going to drug her for psychosis, but we are allowing her to not be physically well – it makes no sense.
+We are not going to drug her for psychosis, but we are allowing her to not be physically well.
+It makes no sense.
 She is causing this physical damage to herself because staff cannot demonstrate a duty of care.
 The health system is unable to administer essential drugs for my mother without approval because of her client rights.
 She is in physical and mental pain and unable to be treated.

+As a former nurse, I feel like I am leaving a patient in excruciating pain.
+I have never walked past a broken leg, for example, without administering support and pethidine – the drug of choice when you are needing to alleviate someone’s pain – but I have to walk past my mother and can do absolutely nothing to alleviate her suffering.
+As a daughter, I am at my wits’ end and have exhausted every avenue.
 The nurses tell me they cannot touch her when she escapes the facility, because of legislation.
 One day my son had to manhandle his grandmother because nobody else could, a very confronting event for a young man.
 The police, ambulance, medical staff and nursing staff are all unable to assist.
 They get called time and time again and have to take all their reports.
 It is actually an incredible use of resources.
 They said they are scared that they will be deregistered or their employment jeopardised.
 It is obvious my mother is experiencing intense mental pain, brought on by her age.

 In January this year, after a year of this, I asked for a meeting to try and find a solution.
-There were 17 health professionals in attendance – psychiatric professionals, the head of the psych unit, nurses, doctors, psychiatrists, health support workers and an elder abuse rights representative.
+There were 17 health professionals in attendance: psychiatric professionals, the head of the psych unit, nurses, doctors, psychiatrists, health support workers and an elder abuse rights representative.
 Yes, I did say 17.
 The conclusion was that because of legislation there is nothing that any of them or I – or anyone – can do to help her.
 Of course no-one would put that in writing.

 This circus has been going on for two years.
 I was recently told my mother is too difficult for the facility to handle.
 Firstly they said they would send her to a psychiatric ward, where she would be committed.
 This is yet to happen because my mother has to accept voluntarily to go.
 Yes, that is the madness of all this.
 She refuses, as she does not think there is anything wrong with her.
 The idea of her going to a geriatric psych unit scares the hell out of me, but my mother’s current suffering scares me more.
 I just want my mother back, if that is at all possible, but if it is not, I would like her to be treated adequately to relieve her suffering.

-We need to do more – it is as simple as that.
+We need to do more; it is as simple as that.
 The health staff do an incredible job, but they are absolutely hamstrung by a lack of legislation and a lack of staff.
 Whether it is aged care facilities working with mental health in this state or the mental health of patients in the mental health system, we just are not doing enough.
-I think that tells the story of many, many families who are frustrated and who cannot the assistance they need.
+I think that tells the story of many, many families who are frustrated and who cannot get the assistance they need.

 The Royal Commission into Victoria’s Mental Health System had so many recommendations, and the fact that we are still taking this levy from the community, really, to pay for a better system and delivering no better care is an absolute disgrace.
 Recently one mother told me her son will either be the next Gargasoulas or he will be dead.
 He was undiagnosed because they said he was no longer a schizophrenic, and he had been that since he was 17.
 At 40, just a month ago, he was found dead in the squalor of his home, which he had ransacked so many times.
 These are families that cannot tell their stories, because they are really hard to tell.
 I am really sorry I got emotional, but they are really hard to tell.
 The frustration and the pain and suffering you witness as a family when you have a person who is suddenly in this mental health system and the mental health system cannot cope and the government is saying they will make it better and they have had recommendations from royal commissions and they are not implementing them – it is simply criminal.
-I see the amount of money – I think it is a billion dollars – in the next budget that this government have put forward, and then I see people saying that they need help.
-Families approach me time and time again with young children or old people who are not getting any mental health support when they need it.
-We can change all the legislation we like around restraints and constraints, but when the staff do not have the government backing them in and really using lived experience to make changes, then unfortunately what we are seeing is inaction and a government who is doing nothing.

 Bronwyn HALFPENNY (Thomastown) (15:45): Ms Britnell, I got a bit emotional when you were telling your family story, and I am really sorry.
 We all know people, and it is a sad area, whether it is aged care and things like dementia or it is mental ill health.
 It is about creating that balance between the rights of the individual, the rights of the family and the right to have autonomy in decision-making.
 For us as a government and for all of us in the Parliament as lawmakers it is about trying to get that balance right and really listening to the experts, to the lived experience and to the health practitioners and coming up with something that we hope in this case will make a big difference in the way residents in aged care homes are treated in respect of aged care restrictive practices.
 Just going back to the bill and what it means, the bill will establish a hierarchy or list of decision-makers who can act in Victoria as restrictive practices substitute decision-makers.
 This is really giving the right to the person in aged care to give informed consent and, in a situation where they may not have the capacity to make a decision around restrictive practices, to be able to nominate others.
 Mostly of course they will be family members and people close to them or friends that they have known for a long time.